Gmhax/aztec-packages/README.md

 ## DONE BRO

-## Step-by-Step Update to update your RPC
+## Step-by-Step to update your RPC
 - Edit the file
 ```
 cd ~/Ethereum